kampus-merdeka-standardization/boilerplate-java/README.md

 The repository is organized into multiple modules, each demonstrating different aspects of the Spring Framework and its ecosystem:

-- **simple-spring-app**: Basic Spring application setup and examples.
+- **simple-spring-app**: Basic Spring application setup and demonstrates how to implement RESTful, GraphQL, and gRPC API on Spring application.
-- **simple-spring-client**: Examples of transactional and optimistic locking.
+- **simple-spring-client**: Examples of make client requests for RESTful, GraphQL, and gRPC Server.
-- **simple-spring-config**: Configuration management using Spring Config.
+- **simple-spring-config**: Integration with Cloud Consul to manage configurations.
-- **simple-spring-database**: Database interactions and ORM setup.
+- **simple-spring-database**: Reactive Database interactions and ORM setup.
 - **simple-spring-logging**: Logging configurations and examples.
-- **simple-spring-monitoring**: Integration with monitoring tools.
+- **simple-spring-monitoring**: Integration with Open Telemetry.
 - **simple-spring-rest-server**: RESTful server setup and examples.

 ## Getting Started